skanda0303/QRSUBMISSION/README.md

 - OpenCV
 - NumPy

-See `requirements.txt` for the complete list of dependencies.

-## 📝 Notes

-- Ensure all paths in configuration files use absolute paths or are relative to the project root
-- The `data.yaml` file must be updated with correct paths before training
-- Model weights are saved automatically during training with early stopping enabled
-- Both stages can save annotated images for visual inspection by setting `SAVE_IMAGES = True`

 ## 🏆 Submission Files

 - **Stage 1:** `outputs/submission_detection_1.json` - QR code bounding box predictions
 - **Stage 2:** `outputs/submission_decoding_2.json` - Decoded QR codes with type classification